SamuelTallet/Symfony-MongoDB-Document-Maker/README.md

 # Symfony MongoDB Document Maker
-A Symfony command to generate MongoDB document PHP classes.
+A Symfony command to generate MongoDB document PHP classes with annotations, getter and setters.

 Installation
 ------------